kinecosystem/kin-website-docs/docs/quick-start/hi-kin-unity.md

 Knowing the transaction ID in advance of sending the request is important for exception handling.
 For example, it is possible to experience a network outage after a request is successfully sent but before any callback is received.
 When network access is restored you can query the blockchain for the status of the transaction in question to determine next steps.

-In this function we use two methods of the Kin SDK:
+In this function, we use two methods of the Kin SDK:

-- `buildTransaction` builds the transaction locally and expects 4 parameters, the recipient's public address, the amount of Kin to transfer, the fee and a memo
+- `buildTransaction` builds the transaction locally and expects 4 parameters - the recipient's public address, the amount of Kin to transfer, the fee and a memo
 - `sendTransaction` only expects the `transaction` object returned by buildTransaction.

 The `memo` field allows developers to add a note to any transaction and accepts up to 21 characters.
 The `appID` is automatically added to all transactions in the memo field.